Room 405

 Detective Superintendent James Paterson Izatt Stirling and Clackmann and Strathclyde Police

-Following his education and on 2nd February 1950, most likely as a National Serviceman, Jim enlisted into the 514th (West Lothian, Royal Scots) Light Anti-Aircraft Regiment, Royal Artillery, Territorial Army with service number 22330133, later transferring to the Special Reserve Royal Military Police on 7th April 1952.
+On 2nd February 1950, as a National Serviceman, Jim enlisted into the 514th (West Lothian, Royal Scots) Light Anti-Aircraft Regiment, Royal Artillery, Territorial Army with service number 22330133, until 21st January 1952, and was transferred to the Special Reserve Royal Military Police.
 He was also a small-bore rifle Champion, winning many trophies in the Falkirk area and beyond, following in his father’s footsteps.

 He was the Chief Inspector at Kilsyth before transferring to Strathclyde Police at regionalisation in 1975, being awarded his Police Exemplary Service Medal at about this time.
-He was later promoted to Superintendent, Community Involvement Branch, stationed at Motherwell.
+He promoted to Superintendent on 27th July 1976, Community Involvement Branch (C.I.B.), stationed at Motherwell.
 Jim will be remembered for his many innovative ideas and successfully promoting crime prevention in the broadest sense.
-He was described as ‘A very popular boss’!
+He was described as ‘A a very popular boss’.

 Following retirement Jim joined the Stakis Leisure Group and went on to become the U.K. Head of Security, a role that involved a great deal of travelling around the country and overseas.